Dhvani-intwala/My-Books-Store/README.md

 *   ### Strategy

         My books store is a e-commerce business.
-Due to pressure of life from work and family,people have opted for online shopping.
+Due to pressure of life from work and family, people have opted for online shopping.

 *   ### Colour Scheme